 Dealing with merge blockers in the dedupe process

 When you merge duplicate records, depending on the system you are working with, there can be many situations where your merge will not be allowed.
 Here are the most common data merging blockers we see in Salesforce.com and how to remediate them.

 Merging a Lead with a Contact

 You can’t merge records of different object types.
 Although Leads and Contacts are both fields about people, they are separate objects in Salesforce.

-The remediation when merging contacts in Salesforce is to convert all the Leads to be merged to Contacts first.
+The remediation when merging contacts in Salesforce is to convert all the Leads to Contacts first.
 When converting, ensure that the Leads are assigned to the right Account.
 When doing the conversion, you also need to ensure that all the required fields for the Contact objects are filled in, otherwise the Lead-to-Contact conversion request would be blocked as well.

 Merging Contacts with Other Contacts

 Often times, duplicate contacts may exist in different Accounts, especially if they’re created by different owners.
 However, Contacts in different Accounts cannot be merged.

 If the Accounts are actually duplicates, then the answer is to merge the Accounts first, which will merge the Activities, Opportunities, and Contacts as part of the Account merge operation.
 However, if the Accounts are not duplicates, then the only way to merge the Contacts is to first move the Contact to the same Account before the data merging.